Beaver County Airport: B-17 Nine-O-Nine

 On August 23, 1987, the B-17 Flying Fortress Nine-O-Nine crashed during an airshow at the airport.
 The plane was attempting to land but ran off the end of the runway and was badly damaged.
 After being repaired and continuing flying at airshows across the United States for many years afterwards, (there was an incident in July 1995 involving a landing gear malfunction) on October 2, 2019, the Nine-O-Nine crashed at Bradley International Airport attempting to return to the airport after having mechanical issues, seven of the 13 on board were killed and seven were injured, including one on the ground.
 The aircraft was destroyed by fire.

 Beaver Valley Flying Club, Inc

 The Beaver Valley Flying Club, Inc is a not-for-profit organization which has been in operation since 1967 on the Airport.
 The Club operates a G500 Cessna 172 and a Cirrus SR20.

 Flight Schools

 Aces Aviation offers flight training Single Engine Diamonds (DA20-C1 and DA-40), and multi engine training in a Beechcraft Baron.

 Moore Aviation Inc offers flight training in single and multi engine aircraft from the Cessna and Piper aircraft families.

 Both flight schools can take a student from zero time to Recreational or Private Pilot, Instrument Rating, Commercial, Multi-Engine and Certified Flight Instructor Ratings.
 They are also listed as providers for the Community College of Beaver County's Aviation Sciences programs.

-Air Heritage Museum
+Air Heritage Aviation Museum

-Air Heritage Museum is located by the airport, and has several vintage aircraft, including an F-15 Eagle and a C-123K Provider.
+Air Heritage Aviation Museum is located by the airport, and has several vintage aircraft, including an F-15 Eagle and a C-123K Provider.